 Misconduct, dispute and retraction

 Misuse of data and literature sources, undisclosed funding when there is, plagiarism, false credit, and ethical negligence all amount to scientific misconduct.
 Editors shall examine the manuscript or published paper.
+Readers can also file any suspicion on abvious malpractice.
+Allegations from readers will be investigated by the editors, and if found genuine, same action will be taken.
+The final decision will be made by the Editor-in-Chief.
 Depending on severity of the misconduct, papers will be retracted, and in place will be put a disclosure statement.
-Allegations from readers will be investigated by the editors, and if found genuine, same action will be taken.

 Retraction will be made if the paper is evidently plagiarised (which may be an oversight initially), data fabrication and manipulation, unreliable finding, irreproducible results, previous publication (not having permission), and if any author applies for withdrawal for legitimate reason.
 The reason of retraction will be clearly stated in the website.